Improving the Lives of Mothers and their Babies

 Women and children are disproportionately affected by lack of access to health care services, particularly in resource limited settings.
 Malawian women have some of the worst odds with 675 deaths per 100,000 live births—among the highest maternal mortality ratios in the world.
 By contrast, the ratio for U.S. women is 14 deaths per 100,000 live births.

-To improve these odds, Texas Children’s Hospital and Baylor College of Medicine launched a Global Women’s Health program in 2012 in partnership with the Ministry of Health of Malawi.
+To improve these odds, Texas Children’s Hospital and Baylor College of Medicine launched a Global Women’s Health program in 2012 in partnership with the Ministry of Health of Malawi and Baylor College of Medicine Children’s Foundation-Malawi (Baylor-Malawi).
 This public-private partnership leads the way in the development of transformative programs that benefit thousands of women and babies as well as scores of learners in low resource settings.

 Healthcare in Malawi

 In Malawi, the government healthcare system is comprised of referral hospitals, district hospitals, and community health centres, each of which provides free healthcare to Malawians.
 Area 25 Health Centre serves Lilongwe’s most populated catchment area with around 250,000 inhabitants.
-The hospital currently delivers on average 25 babies per day.
+The centre currently delivers on average 20 babies per day.

 Texas Children’s Hospital and Baylor College of Medicine launched a Global Women’s Health program in 2012 and partnered with the Ministry of Health to improve the healthcare provided to mothers and babies.
 At Area 25, we have constructed a 4-room operating theatre to perform surgeries for complicated deliveries such as cesarean sections.

-Upcoming construction projects include a postpartum unit and neonatal unit including a care unit for premature babies, a laboratory, and a blood bank.
-With these new additions to the Area 25 Health Centre, we hope to alleviate congestion at the referral and district hospitals in Lilongwe.
+With continued expansion at the Area 25 Health Centre, we hope to alleviate congestion at the referral and district hospitals in Lilongwe.
 Consequently, the health centre will begin to transform into a referral centre of its own.